Despite Trump victory lap, Ford wasn't planning to move plant to Mexico

-President-elect Donald Trump took credit Thursday night for stopping Ford from moving jobs from Kentucky to Mexico.
+President-elect Donald Trump took credit Thursday night on Twitter for stopping Ford from moving jobs from Kentucky to Mexico.

 The only problem with the claim?
-Ford had never said it planned to move its Louisville, Ky, assembly plant to Mexico.
+Ford had never said it planned to move its Louisville, Kentucky assembly plant to Mexico.

-In fact the automaker had already made a commitment to the United Auto Workers union in their legally binding contract a year ago to invest $700 million in the plant and to build the Ford Escape there.
-On Thursday it said it will also keep production of the Lincoln MKC at the plant as well, though that won't change employment.
+In fact, the automaker pledged last year, in a legally binding contract with the United Auto Workers union, to invest $700 million in Louisville, where it builds the popular Ford Escape.

-It had planned to shift production of the much smaller volume Lincoln MKC to another plant as Escape production increased.
-Mexico was a possible location for that luxury model.
-But even under that plan, it had planned to keep employment near the current 4,700 workers.
+On Thursday, Ford (F) said it will keep production of the Lincoln MKC at the plant.
+It had planned to shift production of the MKC to another plant and Mexico was a likely location.

+But even if Ford had shifted production of the MKC to Mexico, it planned to keep employment in Louisville near the current level of 4,700 workers.

+The MKC, a luxury version of the Escape, is not a major product for Ford.
+The company sold 25,000 of them in the U.S. last year, compared to 306,000 for the Escape.
+This year's sales will be about the same.

-That decision to keep the MKC in Kentucky was enough for the president-elect to take a victory lap on his favorite medium of Twitter on Thursday night.
+Still, Ford's decision to keep the MKC in Kentucky was enough for the president-elect to take a victory lap on his favorite medium of Twitter on Thursday night.

 "I worked hard with Bill Ford to keep the Lincoln plant in Kentucky.
 I owed it to the great State of Kentucky for their confidence in me!"

+Ford had temporarily shut its Louisville plant the weeks of October 17 and October 31 due to slowing sales and excess inventory.
+That was standard operating procedure in the industry -- not a plan to move production to Mexico.
+And most of the 4,700 workers affected continued to receive 80% of their normal play during this temporary shutdown.

-Ford issued a statement Thursday in which it repeated earlier statements that it has invested $12 billion in U.S. plants and added 28,000 jobs there in the last five years.
+Ford reiterated Thursday that it has invested $12 billion in U.S. plants and added 28,000 American jobs in the past five years.
 That represents nearly a 50% increase in U.S. jobs at Ford during that period.

 "Today, we confirmed with the President-elect that our small Lincoln utility vehicle made at the Louisville Assembly Plant will stay in Kentucky," said the statement.
 "We are encouraged that President-elect Trump and the new Congress will pursue policies that will improve U.S. competitiveness and make it possible to keep production of this vehicle here in the United States."